dargap3/interview-preparation/README.md

 - ### Big O's

   1. O(1) Constant Time: No loops.
 (Excellent)
+  2. O(log N) Logarithmic: usually searching algorithms have log n if they are sorted (Binary search) (Good)
-  2. O(n) Linear Time: loops through n items.
+  3. O(n) Linear Time: loops through n items.
 (Fair)
+  4. O(n log(n)) Log linear: usually sorting operations.
+(Bad)
-  3. O(n^2) Quadratic time: every element in a collection needs to be compared to every other element.
+  5. O(n^2) Quadratic time: every element in a collection needs to be compared to every other element.
 Two nested loops (Horrible)
+  6. O(2^n) Exponential: recursive algorithms that solves a problem of size N. (Horrible)
-  4. O(n!)
+  7. O(n!)
 Factorial time: you are adding a loop for every element.
 Oh no!
 (Horrible)

   Iterating through half a collection is still O(n).